 You’ll be in great company.
 Over the past 6 years that we have owned Hydroworks, we have recommended softened drinking water to all our customers and given them the right information to enable them to make the right decision for their own personal peace of mind and circumstances.

-Of the nearly 2,600 new installations we have installed since purchasing Hydroworks, the majority have chosen to have softened- filtered drinking water as their preferred choice.
-At the time of writing this website update (June 2021), 9 customers have however asked us to fit a hard water drinking tap after installation.
-Three of these had children with autism, and we understand that changes in flavour is more noticeable to them.
+Of over 3,600 new installations and changeovers we have installed since purchasing Hydroworks, the majority have chosen to have softened-filtered drinking water as their preferred choice.
+At the time of writing this website update (September 2023), 11 of those customers have however asked us to fit a hard water drinking tap, after installation.
+Four of these had children with autism, where we understand that changes in flavour are more noticeable to them.

 When we install softened-filtered drinking water, rather than a customer purchasing a 3-way tap or having a hard water tap, the majority of customers have chosen to opt instead to go straight for an inline filter.
 We have sourced a high-quality carbon – the same used in the Brita filter – and this doesn’t leave an unpleasant aftertaste.
 We connect the filter (circled yellow in photo) straight on to the mains cold water feed to the kitchen sink tap, and in most cases, this filter easily lasts over 12 months, giving refreshing drinking water filter.

 If you’re already drinking water with a Brita jug, then the great news is that once the initial ‘new softener’ taste has settled, the water will be very similar to the quality and taste you get from the Brita Maxtra filter.